 Ease Of Use

 The Cuisinart coffee grinder is very simple to use making it great for beginners.
 You simply fill the hopper with coffee beans, select your desired grind setting by twisting the hopper.
 To make things easier for users, the grinder allows for automatic time settings: for 4 cups (20 seconds), 12 cups (40 seconds), and 18 cups (55 seconds).
 Simply select how many cups you want to grind for then push the start button.

 As we mentioned above the Cuisinart grinder is prone to static which can make it difficult to clean.
 However when it comes to doing a proper clean it is relatively easy to take the grinder apart.
 The hopper is removable and the top burr is attached to the base of the hopper allowing easy access to the burrs.
 See here for a guide on how to clean a coffee grinder and it’s burrs.

-The Cuisinart dbm-8 Supreme Grind Automatic Burr Mill comes with everything you need to get started, including a hopper and grinds container (which isn’t airtight), a scoop and cleaning brush.
+The Cuisinart comes with everything you need to get started, including a hopper and grinds container (which isn’t airtight), a scoop and cleaning brush.
 The only thing we would recommend investing in is an airtight container to store your coffee beans in.

 Who Is The Cuisinart Coffee Grinder Not For?

 We would not recommend this grinder for the serious coffee brewer.
 If you are wanting to experiment with different brewing styles, you really need a grinder that has more grind settings and better grind consistency.
-If you want to go places with coffee, then this isn’t a great choice and isn’t necessarily much better than using pre-ground beans.
-For most people we would recommend either forking out a bit more cash to get a burr grinder that is at least semi-good or else just sticking with pre-ground.
+If you want to go places with coffee, then this isn’t a great choice and isn’t necessarily much better than using pre-ground coffee beans (especially if you are using some of the best coffee grounds).
+For most people we would recommend either forking out a bit more cash to get a burr grinder that is at least semi-good or else just sticking with pre-ground coffee.
 For other entry-level grinders you can see our alternative below or check out our review of the best coffee grinders here.